gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#applicationstatuserrors">errors</a></b></td>
         <td>object</td>
         <td>
-          When API has been created regardless of errors, this field is used to persist the error message encountered during admission<br/>
+          When application has been created regardless of errors, this field is used to persist the error message encountered during admission<br/>
         </td>
         <td>false</td>